NHL teams have another four months to monitor the top prospects for the 2014 NHL Draft.

 Based on the League standings entering the Olympic break, NHL.com's Adam Kimelman, Mike G. Morreale and Steven Hoffner all believe the Buffalo Sabres will take center Sam Reinhart of the Kootenay Ice of the Western Hockey League with the first pick.

-The versatile forward is No. 4 on NHL Central Scouting's midterm ranking of North American skaters for the 2014 draft, but Reinhart has impressed scouts with his high hockey IQ and ability to play on the wing or in the middle as well as run a power play and be a prime penalty killer.
-In addition to being a dominant performer in the WHL, he also earned a prominent spot on Canada's team for the 2014 World Junior Championship.
+The versatile forward is No. 4 on NHL Central Scouting's midterm ranking of North American skaters for the 2014 draft, but Reinhart has impressed scouts with his high hockey IQ and ability to play on the wing or in the middle as well as run a power play and be a prime penalty-killer.
+In addition to being a dominant performer in the WHL, he also played a prominent role on Canada's team at the 2014 World Junior Championship.

 The consensus for the second pick is that the Edmonton Oilers will select defenseman Aaron Ekblad from the Barrie Colts of the Ontario Hockey League.
 The 6-foot-3, 213-pounder has NHL-ready size, a bullet shot from the point and also earned a spot on Canada's WJC team.

 The trio also was in agreement that left wing Samuel Bennett of the Kingston Frontenacs of the OHL would go to the Florida Panthers with the No. 3 pick.
 Bennett is a dynamic offensive talent, and some scouts believe he has the best shot of any player in the draft.
 Central Scouting made him its No. 1 North American skater in its midterm ranking.

 There will be 29 picks in the first round this year.
 The New Jersey Devils have forfeited their first-round pick as a penalty for the Ilya Kovalchuk salary cap circumnavigation case.